 Construction delays!
-We are in the process of updating our website -- 2014-2015 guidelines will be posted by Sept.
+We are in the process of updating our website -- 2014-2015 guidelines will be posted by the week of Sept.
 8th -- please check back!

 The Clowes Fund, a family foundation, seeks to enhance the common good by encouraging organizations and projects that help to build a just and equitable society, create opportunities for initiative, foster creativity and the growth of knowledge, and promote appreciation of the natural environment.